 United Way is working to bring an end to inequity in Olmsted County: This requires taking a long-view, and working to ensure that families are stable and children grow up in healthy environments that promote success.
 Those families can break cycles of poverty, strengthen across generations, and make a better community for us all.
 Without stable, reliable access to nutritious food, no family can progress.
 No child can succeed.
 No community can thrive.
 United Way recognizes the need for stable, equitable access to nutritious food, and supports programs that provide the foundation of our community's food supports, and help make food access equitable.

+Once housing is stabilized, a family or individual can begin to address additional barriers to success.
 United Way's funding priorities are responsive to community conditions and are meant to complement other local efforts.
 The primary focus is on the lower/earlier end of the financial needs spectrum, and the goal of our investments is to improve emergency shelter capacity in Olmsted County in three primary ways: expanding the total number of shelter spaces in Olmsted County, reducing the need for emergency shelter through eviction prevention and rapid re-housing strategies, and improving navigation resources for homeless individuals and families.

 Volunteering is any activity in which time is given freely to benefit another person, group, or cause.
 Volunteers may be engaged in a wide variety of activities and volunteering can take a number of different forms.
 Each individual who volutneers has his or her own motivation for doing so: a sense of purpose, develop skills, or to make their community a better place.
 This paper is a brief overview of some of the benefits of volunteering.